giljihun/MissionPlanner-PathFinder/README.md

 This Program for optimizing the waypoint path of 'Mission Planner' with Pixhawk Drone :D

 ## Introduction
-> First of all, this article does not cover how to use the 'Mission Planner'.
+> First of all, this document does not cover how to use the 'Mission Planner'.

 This is a program created for the "Drone for Long distance delivery" Team of the Global Capstone Design Project with
 **Telkom University! 🇮🇩**